 Macy has diverse interests and knowledge in food and nutrition based on her wide exposure to food cultures in the cities she lived in, including Hong Kong, Wyoming (USA), Minnesota (USA), Canberra and Brisbane.
-That gives an advantage of her to tailor a care plan that fits your food culture.
+That gives an advantage to her to tailor a care plan that fits your food culture.
 She is competent in three languages including English, Cantonese, and Mandarin.

-Before establishing the Soul Fruitful Dietetics, Macy worked at the Chinese University of Hong Kong for nutritional studies for three years.
+Before establishing Soul Fruitful Dietetics, Macy worked at the Chinese University of Hong Kong for nutritional studies for three years.
 She was involved in a wide range of research including elderly health, pregnancy health, and paediatric nutrition.
 She also conducted individual nutrition counselling at the university and was interviewed by local TV broadcast media to deliver nutrition knowledge to the public.

 Bachelor of Science (Nutrition and Metabolism) (USYD), Master of Nutrition and Dietetics (USYD)

 Graduate Certificate in Diabetes Education and Management (UTS)

 Krysten is an Accredited Practising Dietitian (APD) and a Credentialed Diabetes Educator (CDE).
 She

 is interested in empowering people to build better relationship with food and assisting her clients in

 As an APD, she has experience in providing dietary intervention on a variety of topics, including:

 Diabetes (type 1 diabetes, type 2 diabetes, gestational diabetes)

 Other chronic diseases management, such as cardiovascular diseases, gout, GORD